 Graduate Student Mentor Award

-The Loyola Undergraduate Research Opportunities Program (LUROP), as part of the Center for Experiential Learning, and the Loyola Graduate School are pleased to honor outstanding graduate student mentors through the annual Graduate Student Mentor Award.
+The Loyola Undergraduate Research Opportunities Program (LUROP), as part of the Center for Engaged Learning, Teaching, & Scholarship, and the Loyola Graduate School are pleased to honor outstanding graduate student mentors through the annual Graduate Student Mentor Award.
 This award is designed to recognize the work that Loyola's graduate students perform in mentoring undergraduate researchers, fostering their intellectual, ethical, and academic development.

-Each year, LUROP will grant one $500 award, which will be announced at the reception and awards ceremony following the Undergraduate Research & Engagement Symposium, which will be held this year on Saturday, April 18th as part of Loyola’s Weekend of Excellence.
-The winner will be selected from a pool of nominations from current undergraduates and based on mentoring performed during the 2019-2020 academic year.
+Each year, LUROP will grant one $500 award, which will be announced at the reception and awards ceremony following the Undergraduate Research & Engagement Symposium, which will be held this year from April 19 through April 24, 2022.
+The winner will be selected from a pool of nominations from current undergraduates and based on mentoring performed during the 2021-2022 academic year.

-- Nominations can come from current undergraduate researchers only.
+- Nominations can come from undergraduate researchers engaged in research during the Fall 2021 or Spring 2022 terms.

 - The award is open to graduate students who mentor undergraduates through the Research Mentoring Program, through their role in a research lab, or in any similar situation in which they offer regular mentorship to undergraduate researchers over a period of time.